stac-extensions/timestamps/README.md

 | published   | string | Date and time the corresponding data (see below) was published the first time. |
 | expires     | string | Date and time the corresponding data (see below) expires (is not valid any longer). |
 | unpublished | string | Date and time the corresponding data (see below) was unpublished. |

-*At least one of the fields must be specified.*

 All timestamps MUST be formatted according to [RFC 3339, section 5.6](https://tools.ietf.org/html/rfc3339#section-5.6).